Mohammed Chhel

 Mohammed Chhel originally a fakir (mystic) was a renowned magician of Saurashtra, Gujarat.
 Mohammed Chhel was born in 1850 in Ningala, a small village and a railway junction in Gadhada Taluka of Bhavnagar district in Saurashtra, Gujarat (India).
 Basically he was a Pir of a known Dargah and was involved in benevolent works the entirety of his life.
 Said to have been blessed with supernatural powers, Mohammed Chhel eventually turned magician but his character and nobility were those of a mystic.
 The message of life he wished to convey to people was that of himself serving society and helping the needy with his magnetic aura and miraculous acts, flavored by his sense of humor.

-People would unfailingly encounter an experience of Mohammed Chhel's magic and miracles if they were traveling by train and if their luck to strike to come across Mohammed Chhel in the train or at the railway station.
+People would unfailingly encounter an experience of Mohammed Chhel's magic and miracles if they were traveling by train and, if by luck, were to come across him in the train or at the railway station.

 Popular incidents of Mohammed Chhel

-There are plenty of his acts, miracles and occasions which people still remember through their ancestors and in form of stories from locals.
-A few incidents such as, he could make a train ticket checker shocked by producing avalanche of tickets out of his chin!
-His unbelievable acts a number of times for he had decoupled a running train with only engine chugging away!
-Among the locals in the Gujarat, Saurashtra and Bhavnagar region, there are people whose ancestors have remained eye-witness of this act!
+People still remember the many occasions of his acts and miracles from their ancestors and the locals who experienced them.
+In one such incident, he shocked a train ticket checker by producing an avalanche of tickets out of his chin.
+And a number of times he decoupled the running train as the engine chugged away.
+People whose ancestors were eye-witnesses to these acts are among the locals in the Gujarat, Saurashtra and Bhavnagar regions.

 Mischief, superiors and experiences

-Mohammed Chhel, because of his tricks, some times for his spontaneous acts and due to his fame, unknowingly made people cautious and at times made them frightened too.
-Although, his acts were purely for fun, entertainment and some message, he would not hesitate going extravagant at times.
-His mischievous stance and fame, while earned him reputation and admiration, it also questioned him for a few times.
-For example, a famous Jain Muni Shri Vijaynemisuriji Maharaj, to teach Chhel not to harass Sadhus and Saints, knowingly or otherwise if he would ever come across them.
-One more incidence is of one Ismaili Imam Saheb who would make Mohammed Chhel wonder-struck in response to Chhel's proposal for showing his own magic acts.
+Due to the fame of his tricks and ofttimes spontaneous acts, Mohammed Chhel unknowingly made people cautious or frightened.
+Although his acts were purely for fun, entertainment or a message, he wouldn't hesitate to be extravagant at times.
+This mischievousness, though earning him reputation and admiration, was challenged a few times.
+For example, a famous Jain Muni, Shri Vijaynemisuriji Maharaj, taught Chhel the lesson of not harassing Sadhus and Saints, knowingly or otherwise, when he came across them.
+In another incidence, one Ismaili Imam Saheb caused Mohammed Chhel himself to be wonder-struck in response to his insistent proposal to show off his magic.